Policy #31: Academic Accommodation and Access for Students with Disabilities

 “Accommodation” or “Accommodate” refers to any modification that reduces or eliminates barriers to participation arising when Students with Disabilities interact with CiiAT’s facilities or its teaching, learning, and assessment methods and materials.

 “Undue Hardship” is a legal test related to reasonable Academic Accommodation.
 CiiAT has a duty to provide reasonable Academic Accommodation to the point of undue hardship as that term has been interpreted under BC law.
 What constitutes undue hardship to the institution varies based on, and must be considered in the context of, the circumstances of each individual case.
-The onus is on the institution to show evidence of undue hardship.
+Undue hardship is likely to exist when an accommodation could reasonably be expected to result in: a) a substantial risk to the student or others, or b) financial or logistical challenges that would seriously compromise or undermine the viability of a course, program or activity.

 31.4 Providing Documentation